-Vegetables are enjoying the spotlight these days, taking the lead role on the plate in many fine-dining establishments and enjoying pride of place in kitchen gardens across the country.
+Vegetables are enjoying the spotlight these days, taking the lead role in many fine-dining establishments.
 Here, we offer a handy guide to these edible plants

 Vegetables are often given a bad rap – famous for being force-fed to children who would rather have dessert, and sidelined to the edges of the plate to make room for second helpings of meat.
 They are regarded by many as solely a healthy necessity in meals.
 However, in recent times vegetables are taking centre-stage, not simply for their nutritious value but for their versatility, flavour and their seasonal appeal.
 For the general consumer, growing your own in small patches of the garden or in shared allotments has become a commonplace activity while, in restaurants, the vegetable is being showcased as a key part of menus, with many chefs boasting a kitchen garden to complement their sourcing.
 Vegetables commonly eaten in Ireland can be divided into three different types: tuber/root vegetables which include potatoes, carrots and turnips; leafy vegetables such as spinach, lettuce and endive; and brassicas including cabbage, kale, Brussels sprout, broccoli and cauliflower.